- Know the benefits of resistance exercise.

-Drop sets are a technique where a set is done til failure, then the weight is dropped to a lower one, and the exerciser continues until failure, and this can go for multiple rounds.
+Drop sets are a technique where a set is done until failure, then the weight is dropped to a lower one, and the exerciser continues until failure, which can go for multiple rounds.

 Ascending pyramids are when lighter weights start the workout and it gets progressively higher with the next sets.